 A Real Pest

 Cover your face, neck, hands, legs and even your ears with whatever mosquito repellent you have with you.
+Oh, and take the repellent with you if you plan to stay out for a long time.

 Buy Mosquito Repellent Before Coming to Italy

-Should you forget to bring some mosquito repellent, you’ll find a varied assortment of creams and sprays in most, if not all, of Italy’s supermarkets and pharmacies.
 Knowing how painfully expensive Italy’s pharmacies can be, I would advise you to invest in some sort of mosquito repellent before you land in Italy and save yourself a few Euros.

-In the event that you leave your precious mosquito repellent in your hotel or apartment, you may like to note that some restaurants in Italy, those which have outdoor dining areas, often keep a supply of mosquito repellent especially for diners (and staff!).
-You’ll probably notice plastic bottles similar to shampoo bottles somewhere in the eatery of your choice.
-Just point at one of the bottles, say “posso” and it’ll be brought over.
-Otherwise, just go get it.
+In the event that you leave your precious mosquito repellent in your hotel or apartment, you may like to note that restaurants in Italy, those that have outdoor dining areas, often keep a supply of mosquito repellent especially for diners (and staff!).

 ——–